emson/emson/_posts/2009-06-05-18-useful-bash-scripts-for-web-developers.markdown

 This is a script written by a colleague.
 [James Power](http://www.visualcortex.co.uk/).
 Add the following function to your **.bash_profile** in Apple OSX.
 Now open a directory in Finder, then open terminal and type **cdf**, your terminal will now change directory to the same one as the last Finder opened.

+{% highlight bash%}
 # function to change directory to the one set in the last opened finder.
 cdf () {
    currFolderPath=$( /usr/bin/osascript <<"			EOT"
        tell application "Finder"
            try
                set currFolder to (folder of the front window as alias) on error
                set currFolder to (path to desktop folder as alias) end try
            POSIX path of currFolder
        end tell
 			EOT
    )
-       echo "cd to \"$currFolderPath\""
+   echo "cd to \"$currFolderPath\"" cd "$currFolderPath"
-       cd "$currFolderPath"
 }
+{% endhighlight %}

 Also for a much more comprehensive list of commands check out: [http://www.commandlinefu.com/commands/tagged/34/bash](http://www.commandlinefu.com/commands/tagged/34/bash)